datacenter/aci-monitoring-stack/docs/labs/lab1.md

 Now your dashboard will have a new drop down menu where you can dynamically select the fabric to display!

 <img src=images/lab1/label-filtering-dropdown.png width="600">

+# The End
+This concludes Lab1, feel free to play around more with this dashboard if you want or you can proceed to [Lab2](lab2.md)